Data Reference Standard on Date and Time Format

 3. Requirements

-• 3.2 Service owners and data practitioners must:
+• 3.2 Service owners, data practitioners and other individuals who interact with data must:

-• 3.2.1 apply the required format (Appendix A) to format date and time in datasets to the extent that they can.
+• 3.2.1 Use the data formats outlined in Appendix A to format date and time in datasets and systems, to the extent that they can, when storing, sharing and publishing data.

 4. Application

-• 4.1 This data reference standard applies to organizations listed in section 6 of the Directive on Service and Digital.
+• 4.1 This data reference standard applies to departments described in section 6 of the Directive on Service and Digital.

 • 4.2 This data reference standard applies to all datasets and systems developed after the effective date of this data reference standard.